GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 switching between laptop and tablet mode), it's advisable to use responsive design and feature detection to present an appropriate user interface.

-However, user-agent information provided by the browser for both the user-agent string and User-Agent Client Hints comes from the same source, so the same forms of logic should work.
+However, information provided by the browser for both the User-Agent string and User-Agent Client Hints comes from the same source, so the same forms of logic should work.

-For example, if this pattern was being checked on the UA string:
+For example, if this pattern is checked on the UA string:
 - Phone pattern: `'Android' + 'Chrome/[.0-9]* Mobile'`
 - Tablet pattern: `'Android' + 'Chrome/[.0-9]* (?!Mobile)'`